ernestvmo/CSCU9YE-Artificial-Intelligence-Project/README.md

 Multi-start hill-climbing
 Once you implemented the hill-climbing function,  the multi-start hill-climbing simply Implements a loop that calls the Hill-climbing algorithm from different initial solutions.
 Your function should receive a parameter indicating the number of repetitions.
 Here again,  you can reuse the code you implemented for the Knapsack problem.

-2. Clustering-based algorithm
+<h4>2.
+Clustering-based algorithm</h4>
 Here your solution should consider a clustering algorithm as implemented in the scikit-learn library.
 You can use any of the clustering methods available (k-means, hierarchical, etc).

 The idea is to apply the clustering method to the colours dataset,  so the colours will be assigned to a number of clusters.
 Let us assume your clustering algorithm produced K groups or clusters.
 Then you will assemble a solution by ordering the colours according to their cluster membership.
 That is, first add all the colours from cluster 1, then add the colours from cluster 2 and so on up to cluster K.

 Notice that within each cluster, the colours will not be ordered, but this is OK.
 This algorithms only orders the colours at the level of clusters.

-3. Algorithm variant of your choice
+<h4>3.
+Algorithm variant of your choice</h4>
 Here you’re given the opportunity to design your own algorithm.
 The general goal is to try to improve the performance and quality of solutions obtained by Algorithms 1 and 2.
 This part is left open to your creativity.
 You can propose variations of Algorithms1 and 2 by incorporating some of the algorithm ideas and metaheuristics discussed in the lectures,  you can combine methods, you can do your own research or try your own ideas.
 Marks will be given for the effort in your research and implementation, and for the quality of your best-obtained solutions.
 By "quality" of solutions, I mean both the subjective appearance and the value obtained using evaluation function (sum of distances).

 What do you need to submit?
 You need to submit 3 Jupyter notebooks,  one for each Algorithm.
 The notebooks will contain your code, some text descriptions and some plots illustrating your results.
 There is no page/length limit, but you are encouraged to be concise and clear in your descriptions.